 (venv) $ pip3 install pyqt6

 This command downloads PyQt6 from the Python package index (PyPI) and installs it in our virtual environment.
+Using pip is the recommended approach because it gives you access to the latest version of PyQt6.

-Install PyQt6 System-wise Using apt
+Install PyQt6 System-Wide Using apt

-Sometimes, we may need to install PyQt6 in the operating system rather than in a virtual environment.
+Sometimes, we may need to install PyQt6 across the entire operating system rather than in a virtual environment.
 In Ubuntu's repositories, we'll find packages for PyQt6, although they may be out of date.
 Check first to ensure you're getting a version that meets your requirements, and if not, use the pip method above.

 In Ubuntu, we can install either from the command line with the apt command or via the Software Center.
 The package we are looking for is python3-pyqt6.